jstetich/LCWMD_Monitoring_sum/Analysis/DO_Frequencies_Trend.md

 is dominated by commercial land use.
 The Maine Mall is one of the largest land owners in the watershed, and it is surrounded by a range of commercial businesses, from medical offices, to car washes.
-About a third of the watershed in impervious surfaces like roads, parking lots, and rooftops.
+About a third of the watershed is impervious surfaces like roads, parking lots, and rooftops.

 Landowners with an acre or more of impervious area are required to get a